HarperDB/documentation/docs/applications/README.md

 	id: ID @primaryKey
 }
 ```
 Once we save this, HarperDB will automatically reload our application, and read this schema and create the necessary tables and attributes.
-Not only is this an easy way to get create a table, but this configuration is included in our application to ensure that this table exists where ever (any HarperDB instance) that we deploy this application.
+Not only is this an easy way to get create a table, but this configuration is included in our application to ensure that this table exists wherever (any HarperDB instance)  we deploy this application.

 Next, let's add some attributes.
 This can be helpful to ensure the integrity of our records.
 Here we define that a dog post will need to have `id` as a primary key, and name, breed, and an age as properties, with appropriate types: